stilldavid/userland-book/general_purpose/index.md

 -> * <-

-I think the shell can be taught and understood as a humane environment, despite all its uglinesses and complications, because it offers the materials of its own construction to its users, whatever their concerns.
+I think the shell can be taught and understood as a humane environment, despite all of its ugliness and complication, because it offers the materials of its own construction to its users, whatever their concerns.
 The writer, the philosopher, the scientist, the programmer:  Files and text and pipes know little enough about these things, but in their very indifference to the